-In the Táng Dynasty, there was Chán Master Fēnggàn (丰干禅师), who was known for entering and leaving Mount Tiāntái’s (天台山) Guó Qīng Monastery (Of The Country’s Purity: 国清寺, where he pounded and hulled rice), while riding a tiger to wander and teach (游化).
+In the Táng Dynasty, there was Chán Master Fēnggàn (丰干禅师), who was known for entering and leaving Mount Tiāntái’s (天台山) Guó Qīng Monastery (Of The Country’s Purity: 国清寺, where he pounded and hulled rice), while riding a tiger to travel and teach (游化).
 This already demonstrated some of his extraordinary abilities and great ease, with more as we shall see.
 On one of his last trips, he met Lǘ Qiūyìn (闾丘胤), who was about to go to Táizhōu (台州) to be its prefectural magistrate (知府).
 Lǘ was having a terrible headache, that no medicine was able to cure.

 Knowing this, Master Fēnggàn, on his own initiative, visited him and said, ‘As I had heard that you have a sickness, I have come to help you cure it.’
 Having said so, he used a cup of water, and recited a mantra to bless it, before spurting the water upon Lǘ’s head – with which the headache disappeared.
 With much gratitude, Lǘ asked, ‘Where are you from?’
 He replied, ‘Guó Qīng Monastery.’
 As it happened to be within the range of Táizhōu, Lǘ further asked, ‘In the monastery, of those like you, who have the path’s practice, how many such great monastics are there?’